UK opposition calls for better online protections for children | Technology

 UK opposition calls for better online protections for children

-Britain, like the European Union and other countries, has been grappling with how to protect social media users, and in particular children, from harmful content without damaging free speech.
-On Friday, Reuters reported, Snapchat was kicking dozens of children in Britain off its platform each month, compared with tens of thousands blocked by rival TikTok.
+In the same period, Snapchat told the watchdog it had removed approximately 60 accounts per month, or just over 700 in total.
+A Snap spokesperson told Reuters the figures misrepresented the scale of work performed by the company to keep under-13s off its platform.

-Britain's opposition Labour Party has called on the government to enact its long-delayed Online Safety Bill, after Reuters revealed how few underage children Snapchat was removing from its platform.
-Britain, like the European Union and other countries, has been grappling with how to protect social media users, and in particular children, from harmful content without damaging free speech.
+Britain's opposition Labour Party has called on the government to enact its long-delayed Online Safety Bill, after Reuters revealed how few underage children Snap Inc had removed from its Snapchat platform.
+Britain, like other countries and the European Union, has been grappling with how to protect social media users, and in particular children, from harmful content without damaging free speech.

-On Friday, Reuters reported, Snapchat was kicking dozens of children in Britain off its platform each month, compared with tens of thousands blocked by rival TikTok.
+On Friday, Reuters reported that Snapchat was removing only dozens of children in Britain from its platform each month, compared with tens of thousands blocked by rival TikTok.
 "Parents are crying out for better protections for children online and especially on social media," said Lucy Powell, Shadow Secretary of State for Digital, Culture, Media and Sport in a statement issued in response to Reuters' report.

 According to the data shared with media regulator Ofcom and seen by Reuters, between April 2021 and April 2022, TikTok blocked an average of around 180,000 suspected underage accounts in Britain every month, or around 2 million in that 12-month period.
 In the same period, Snapchat told the watchdog it had removed approximately 60 accounts per month, or just over 700 in total.

-"These figures are shocking but not surprising," said Andy Burrows, a spokesperson for the Molly Rose Foundation, a child safety and suicide prevention organisation.
-Burrows said Snapchat needed to do more work to identify children on its platform, in order to better protect them from harmful content.

-"There is a perverse incentive for companies not to identify underage users, because it means not having to implement so many safeguards," he said.
-"You need to know if you have children on your platform so you can offer them a safer experience.
-If you're not rolling up your sleeves and doing the hard work, children aren't getting any additional protection."

-A Snap spokesperson told Reuters the figures misrepresented the scale of work the company did to keep under-13s off its platform.
-The spokesperson declined to provide additional context or to detail specific blocking measures the company has taken.
-"We take these obligations seriously and every month in the UK we block and delete tens of thousands of attempts from underage users to create a Snapchat account," the Snap spokesperson said.
+A Snap spokesperson told Reuters the figures misrepresented the scale of work performed by the company to keep under-13s off its platform.
+The spokesperson declined to provide additional context or to detail specific blocking measures taken by the company.
+A government spokesperson told Reuters the Online Safety Bill would stop social media platforms from letting underage users onto their platforms.

+"Tech firms will have to put in place tough measures such as age assurance technologies to ensure they properly enforce their own user age limits, with huge fines for those who don't comply."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)